Economy of Georgia (country): Energy

+Transport and logistics

+Georgia is one of the key members in international TRACECA programme due to its important geographical and political location.
+Since it is situated right in between of Europe and Asia, the country is supposed to become a busy transitional hub of a modern Silk Road in the near future.
+On March 11 of 2015, Georgian media declared that the Chinese and Georgian companies have reached an agreement in Beijing concerning the developing of the deep-water port at Anaklia, which existence is crucial for the TRACECA route.
+The port will be constructed on a plot of over 1,000 hectares and have access to a deep sea canyon.
+US-Based SSA Marine was later finally chosen to Invest in and Operate Container Terminal of Anaklia Deep Sea Port in Georgia by signing an agreement with Anaklia Development Consortium on 1 August 2017.

+First train containing 82 containers and 41 platforms came from China to Baku, Azerbaijan on July 28.
+It is planned to launch a first carriage using this way through Georgia to Istanbul in September 2015.
+Baku–Tbilisi–Kars railway became operational on October 30, 2017.

+Re-exportation of vehicles which is one of the income sources for Georgia has lowered much during 2014–2015 stagnation, most noticeably to Azerbaijan: it became 5.1 times less (on 10 337 cars) comparing to the previous year.

 Foreign direct investment in Georgia

 Large inflows of Foreign direct investment (FDI) have been a driving factor behind a rapid economic growth in Georgia since 2003.

-An attractive and liberal investment environment and equal approach to local and foreign investors makes the country an attractive destination for FDI.
+Georgia houses a liberal investment environment and equal approach to local and foreign investors, supporting for FDI.

-Stable economic development, liberal and free market oriented economic policy, 6 taxes only and reduced tax rates, reduced number of licenses and permissions, dramatically simplified administrative procedures, preferential trade regimes with foreign countries, advantageous geographic location, well-developed, integrated and multimodal transport infrastructure, educated, skilled and competitive workforce presents a solid ground for successful business in Georgia.
-In addition to other advantages, Georgia has Free Industrial Zones, where companies are exempt from all the corporate taxes.
+Georgia's business environment is defined by liberal and free market oriented economic policy, only 6 taxes, reduced tax rates, reduced numbers of licenses and permissions, simplified administrative procedures, preferential trade regimes with foreign countries, advantageous geographic location, developed, integrated and multimodal transport infrastructure, an educated and skilled workforce.
+In addition to other features, Georgia has Free Industrial Zones, where companies are exempt from all the corporate taxes.

 From 2003 to 2011, FDI in Georgia amounted to US$8511.5 million.
 The highest volume of FDI – 2,015.0 million USD was reached in 2007, with 69.3% yearly growth.
 High rate of investment was maintained until 2008.
 In 2007, the EC27 accounted for over 56% of FDI inflows and in 2008 the EC, UAE, and Turkey accounted for nearly 60%.
 In 2009, FDI inflows were characterized by decreasing trend.
 The main reasons of decreasing were external shocks, the 2008 South Ossetia war and the 2008 financial crisis.

 In the first half of 2017, Armenian Investments to Georgia nearly doubled year-on-year to $5.6 million, while investments from Azerbaijan dropped by 20.3% year-on-year to the overall $224.18 million.